-Results 2018-19
+Results 2019-20

-Table A1 shows that the proportion of separations grouped to the lowest resource split for adjacent AR-DRGs varies among jurisdictions, and by sector.
+Table A1 shows that the standardised proportion of separations grouped to the lowest resource split for adjacent AR-DRGs varies among jurisdictions.
+For All adjacent AR-DRGs split by complexity only, the standardised proportion allocated to the lowest resource split was 0.67% for public hospitals and 0.74% for private hospitals.

-Overall for public hospitals, 67% of separations were allocated to the lowest resource split for adjacent AR-DRGs, ranging from 62% for South Australia to 70% for Victoria.
+Overall for public hospitals, 0.67% of separations (as a standardised proportion) were allocated to the lowest resource split for adjacent AR-DRGs, ranging from 0.63% for South Australia and Northern Territory to 0.69% for Victoria.